tom-howard/ros/content/amr31001/lab2.md

     ```
     ***

-    When you do this, you'll notice that the robot doesn't do anything, but the following data is presented:
+    When you do this, you'll notice that the robot doesn't do anything, but the following data is presented in the terminal:

     1. The distance measurements from each of the LiDAR zones.
     1. The current value of the `wall_rate` parameter, i.e. how well aligned the robot currently is to a wall on its left-hand side.